matter-labs/era-compiler-tester/README.md

 ### Comparing results

 By default, benchmark analyzer compares tests from groups with the same name, which means that every test should be compiled with the same codegen and optimizations.
 To compare two groups with different names, use the options `--query-reference` and `--query-candidate`.
-Then, benchmark analyzer
+Then, use benchmark analyzer:

 ```shell
 cargo run --release --bin benchmark-analyzer -- --reference reference.json --candidate candidate.json --query-reference "M0B0" --query-candidate "M3B3"